docker/docs/docker-hub/publish/index.md

 ![The insights and analytics tab on the Docker Hub website](./images/insights-and-analytics-tab.png)

-Select the time span for which you want to view analytics data, and export the data in either a summary or raw format.
+Select the time span you want to view analytics data, and export the data in either a summary or raw format.
 The summary format shows you image pulls per tag, and the raw format lists information about every image pull for the selected time span.
 Data points include tag, type of pull, user geolocation, client tool (user agent), and more.